fordsfords/blink/README.md

 4. There are often ways of automatically monitoring the health of applications.
 At a crude level, you can periodically run the "ps" command and at least make sure the process itself is still running.
 Even better would be to be able to "poke" the application in some way to produce an expected result (like maybe sending it a signal and writing the application to write a message to a log file).
 You could build this capability into blink, and if it detects a failure, change the blink rate of the LED (like to 3 pulses per second).
 This still won't tell you *what* is wrong, but at least it narrows things down a bit.

-5. The battery charge level is susceptable to "bit bobble", i.e. it can cycle between two values fairly rapidly.
+5. The battery charge level is susceptible to "bit bobble", i.e. it can cycle between two values fairly rapidly.
 The CHIP temperature measurement can vary randomly within about a .9 degree range.
 To avoid rapid cycling of the warning state, blink adds [hysteresis](https://en.wikipedia.org/wiki/Hysteresis) to the warning thresholds.
 For example, if CHIP's temperature exceeds the warning threshold, the temperature warning state is entered.
 If the temperature then starts to fall, it must fall to 1.1 degrees lower then the warning threshold to exit the warning state.

 ## Release Notes